An increasingly high number of people in America are developing heart infections due to the current opioid crisis, new research suggests.

 The problem of heart infections is predominately affecting young, white, poor men who also have higher rates of HIV, hepatitis C and alcohol abuse, according to new research published in the Journal of the American Heart Association.
+The research suggests a link to the opioid crisis.

 The infections, known as infective endocarditis, occurs when bacteria or fungi in the blood stream enter the heart’s inner lining or valves.
 Nearly 34,000 people receive treatment for this condition each year in America, of which approximately 20% die.